What is compost?

 When comparing compost vs fertilizer, what are some of the essential differences to keep in mind?

 Compost is an additive meant for improving the quality of soil for your plants.
 It is made from material that has decomposed and mixed with soil, water, air, and heat to allow microorganisms to form within the matter.
-It can be made at home or purchased commercially.
+This option can be made at home or purchased commercially.

 Fertilizer, on the other hand, is basically food for plants.
 It is found commercially and can be targeted to a specific plant’s needs, and it can be used to improve the overall health of a plant.